 Of course, there will always be some solution promoting itself as the next best thing, but those in charge of procurement decisions have heard it all before.
-Because there’s skepticism, any marketing messaging that involves your healthtech solution should focus on building trust and directly addressing how your technology evolved to address pre-existing problems.
+Because there’s skepticism, any marketing or public relations messaging that involves your healthcare solution should focus on building trust and directly addressing how your technology evolved to address pre-existing problems.

 Transparency is vital in mapping out the customer journey.
 You want to have answers ready for questions like:

 - What is the total cost of ownership?

 - What does the implementation process really look like?
 Who needs to be involved and how long does it take?